 Below we’ve prepared a list of what we consider are the best native E-mount lenses available for this camera.
 Note that when it comes to the full-frame E-mount system, there are many third-party options such as manual focus and AF lenses for DSLRs and other systems that you can use with a compatible adapter.
 In this article, we’ve limited ourselves to talking about lenses with a native E-mount only.

 Ethics statement: The following is a buying guide list based upon our experience with Sony lenses, many of which we’ve tested for an extended period.
 We were not asked to write anything about these products and were not provided any compensation of any kind.
-All opinions we express are our own.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
+To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Best Sony A9 lenses for events and weddings